andreafalletti/hyprland-/Installation.md

 **!IMPORTANT**: Do **not** launch Hyprland with `root` permissions (don't `sudo`)

 Login managers are not officially supported, but here's a short compatibility list:
-- SDDM > Works flawlessly
+- SDDM → Works flawlessly
-- GDM > Works with the caveat of crashing Hyprland on the first launch
+- GDM → Works with the caveat of crashing Hyprland on the first launch
+- ly → Afaik, it works without issues.